We all know that some of the biggest issues in relationships include housework, sex, kids, and money.

 55% of people believe a strong budget and saving strategy was the most appealing money-related quality when choosing a relationship partner.

-- Similar approach to money and budgeting is attractive:
+- A similar approach to money and budgeting is attractive:

 75 % of people say it’s moderate to highly important to find a partner who has a similar approach to money and budgeting.